mantidproject/mantid/docs/source/workbench/messageswindow.rst

     :scale: 70%

 All output from running your scripts or Mantid algorithms is logged in this window.
-To minimise the amount of information displayed in this window you are provided with 5 logging levels (in ascending order of priority):
+To display only the information most relevant to you, you are provided with 5 logging levels (in ascending order of priority):

     - Debug:
           Anything that may be useful to understand what the code has been